 OneDrive vs. Google Drive: Which is Better?

-Microsoft OneDrive for Business and Google Drive are two popular cloud-based storage solutions that cater to diverse user needs.
+Microsoft OneDrive for Business and Google Drive are two popular cloud-based storage solutions that cater to diverse user needs, which is no surprise given their parent companies are among the "big four" in cloud technology that control over two-thirds of the global cloud market.
 Microsoft OneDrive for Business lets you securely store, access, share, and collaborate on all your files from anywhere.

 Meanwhile, Google Drive is a free cloud-based storage service that allows users to store, share, and collaborate on files and folders from their mobile device, tablet, or computer.